slatedocs/slate/source/includes/_purchase_orders.md

 }
 ```

 Ability to Archive purchase order.
+You can check if current logged in user can archive
+purchase or or not by checking `can_archive` value in [Purchase Order Details page](#get-purchase-order-details)

 ### HTTP Request